KyleCarlo/AnimoEats/ReadME.md

 - Lasala, Kyle Carlo
 - Manlises, Maria Monica
 ## Web App Setup Instructions
 1. Go to the directory where the <pre>app.js</pre> is located.
-In your console, type <pre>npm start</pre> to start the application.

-2. Before trying to load the website, proceed to <strong>MongoDB Compass</strong>.
+2. Before trying to load the website, proceed to <strong>MongoDB Compass</strong> paste this URL <pre>mongodb+srv://kylelasala:CCAPDEV123456789@ccapdev.m4hroft.mongodb.net/</pre> and click connect.

-3. Make the following schemas in the database named <strong>usersDB</strong> and <strong>import the respective json file</strong> located in the project folder for the sample data.
-    - <strong>Schema name: users, JSON File: user.json</strong>
-    - <strong>Schema name: restaurants, JSON File: restaurant.json</strong>
-    - <strong>Schema name: locations, JSON File: location.json</strong>
-    - <strong>Schema name: reviews, JSON File: review.json</strong>
+3. In your console, type <pre>npm start</pre> to start the application.

 4. Load the website by simply typing <strong>http://localhost:3000/</strong>.